 Emily has nearly two decades of experience in the corporate sector, where her work has largely focused on driving change towards improved social or environmental outcomes.

-As project lead for Talent Rewire, Emily partners with and advises employers as they innovate best practices in hiring, retention, and advancement of frontline employees that drive business value.
+As associate director of systems and impact for Talent Rewire, Emily partners with and advises employers as they innovate best practices in hiring, retention, and advancement of frontline employees that drive business value.
 Emily also provides thought leadership regarding ESG and other voluntary reporting standards measuring companies' employment and workforce practices.

 Emily spent four years leading her family-owned restaurant prior to joining FSG.
 This experience has given Emily a unique perspective to understand the challenges faced by both business leaders as well as frontline employees.
 She believes they are not diametrically opposed and that with the right approach, employees, as well as the businesses they work for, can prosper.